zhichao8756/dynamic-island-player/README.md

 # dynamic-island-player
-a audio player based on Howler.js
+a vue-audio-player based on Howler.js